joshuamckenty/axle/README.txt

 Step 3.
 Tab "Images and Snapshots", Create Image.
 Use http://uec-images.ubuntu.com/raring/current/raring-server-cloudimg-amd64-disk1.img and make it public.
 Name it "raring" and write down the ID.

 Step 4.
+Customize your openstack rc file:
+ - Include your password
+ - Add the cloud net id
+ - Allocate a floating ip for bosh and add it
+ - Allocate a static IP for bosh and add it

+export cloud_net_id=3b9e14ce-cb78-4cfa-9215-6b0914a22394
+export allocated_floating_ip=205.234.30.254
+export static_ip=10.2.3.100

+Step 4.
 Source the openstack rc file and run your bootstrap script.
  - It will create the right flavors, and boot an inception VM. export INCEPTION_VM=`python bootstrap.sh`